10-11 February 2026

 Forex operates through a network of banks, corporations, brokers, and individuals trading one currency for another and can be integrated as a component in a system for settling international transactions with local currency values.

-To become a participant in a foreign exchange and payment system, you need to partner with one of many providers of cross border transfer solutions.
-The list of the most reliable and well-established companies for choosing include:
+To become a participant in a foreign exchange and payment system, you need to partner with one of many providers of money transfer solutions.
+The list of the most reliable and well-established vendors for choosing include:

 • PayPal.
 A global online payment system that facilitates cross-border payments and currency conversions for both individual and business users.